Speech/voice acoustics in relation to deafness

 Assessing speech discrimination

 Another way of assessing speech intelligibility is to do speech discrimination tests.
-This is an important part of the role of a Teacher of the Deaf (ToD), particularly working in mainstream settings.
+This is an important part of the role of a Qualified Teacher of Deaf Children and Young People (QToD) and Educational Audiologists, particularly working in mainstream settings.
 Room acoustics and the impact of factors such as reverberation time on the student’s ability to hear should be assessed.
 Using a consistent method to assess speech discrimination allows a measure to be made of the impact on listening of a long or a short reverberation time.
-An acoustically good classroom will enable students to hear more clearly and accurately so their scores, for example in the BKB sentence test will be better; this supports ToDs in their requests that their students are timetabled for rooms that are proved to be acoustically good.
-There is a series of articles available from the British Association of Teachers of the Deaf Magazines which provide more information on speech discrimination tests using BKB sentences.
+An acoustically good classroom will enable students to hear more clearly and accurately so their scores, for example in the Bamford-Kowai-Bench (BKB) sentence test will be better; this supports QToDs in their requests that their students are timetabled for rooms that are proved to be acoustically good.
+There is a series of articles available from the British Association of Teachers of Deaf Children and Young People (BATOD) Magazines which provide more information on speech discrimination tests using BKB sentences.

 Impact of noise and distance